Autoplay settings

 Replacing Eggborough Power Station with employment and sports schemes

 Tetra Tech Planning progressed planning applications for a scheme featuring 211,000 sqm of employment floorspace on the former Eggborough Power Station site in Selby.
-The scheme also replaces sports pitches on nearby land.

 After Eggborough Power Station’s decommissioning, property developer St. Francis Group purchased the 130-acre land by the M62 motorway to develop it into something that would bring positive socio-economic impact to the Selby community.

-And given the site’s strategic location fronting the A19, one mile north of junction 34our client saw a real opportunity to promote the area for a number of industrial and logistics units.
+And given the site’s strategic location fronting the A19, one mile north of junction 34, our client saw a real opportunity to promote the area for a number of industrial and logistics units.
 These in turn would help capture regional demand from the ever-growing logistics market, where occupier requirements are increasingly driven by rapid growth in e-commerce.

 Our application had to carefully this aspiration against several key matters that needed addressing, including transport, heritage, landscape and visual impact, ecology, contamination, flood risk, noise and air quality, socio-economic impacts.
 Many of these factors would become prevalent when putting together the sports facilities application.